sandialabs/quest_planning/README.md

 [Back to Top](#top)
 ## Tips for Running the QuESt Planning Tool<a id="tips"></a>

-The advanced simulations could be exceptionally difficult to solve based on the cofiguration of the model.
+The advanced simulations could be exceptionally difficult to solve based on the configuration of the model.
 There are several tips to consider when facing difficulties with solving:

 - ***Simplify the Model:*** Too increase tractability and decrease complexity, try limiting the number of variables or constraints.
 Examples include reducing the number of candidate technologies, reducing simulation years, altering the transmission model constraints, or selecting a less-complex temporal resolution.